GoogleCloudPlatform/jenkins-docker/2/README.md

 ### <a name="passing-jvm-arguments-docker"></a>Passing JVM arguments

-JVM arguments can be passed via environment variable `JAVA_OPTS`.
-For example, the following increases heap size to 2G and PermGen size to 128M.
+You can pass JVM arguments by using the environment variable `JAVA_OPTS`.
+For example, the following commands increase the size of the heap to 2G and the size of PermGen to 128M:

 Use the following content for the `docker-compose.yml` file, then run `docker-compose up`.